stephanIOA/suite/content/seo/page-is-blocked-for-any-search-indexing-by-googlebot-feature-phone.md

-Page is blocked for any search indexing by Googlebot Feature Phone.
+Page is blocked for any search indexing by `Googlebot Mobile`.
 This prevents google to from indexing the page and makes it difficult for people to find it via a google search.

 # How do I fix this ?